-The compliance of our debtors -mainly small (but also micro and medium) private enterprises- to the SDGs are calculated using an exclusionary method: each company "can" be compliant to only one SDG - the one to which it has the greatest exposure.
+The compliance of our debtors - mainly small (but also micro and medium) private enterprises - to the SDGs are calculated using an exclusionary method: each company "can" be compliant to only one SDG - the one to which it has the greatest exposure.

-Companies' data are obtained through publicly disclosed data and sometimes through direct communication with the companies which grant access to their data thanks to the relationship we enjoy with those debtors.
+Company data is obtained through publicly disclosed data and sometimes through our originators which grant access to their data thanks to the relationship we enjoy with those originators.